Menu Display

 The debt structure towards which the Hera Group is oriented responds to its business needs, not only in terms of the duration of loans, but also in terms of interest rate exposure.
 The Group’s financial strategy, in turn, is aimed at maximising its return profile while maintaining a prudent risk strategy.

-Since the beginning of the year, the Hera Group has obtained good performances in almost business areas, as is demonstrated by the operating data for volumes sold and disposed of.
+Since the beginning of the year, the Hera Group has obtained good performances in all business areas, as is demonstrated by the operating data for volumes sold and disposed of.

-The trend in the first semester of the four business areas is presented below:
+The trend in the first nine months for the four business areas is presented below:

 Outlook Gas 2025

-For the rest of the year, the Group expects substantial stability in the customer base, with forecasts of volumes sold which may vary according to the temperatures of the period.
+For the rest of the year, the Group expects substantial stability in the customer base, with forecasts of volumes sold which may depend on the temperatures seen during the upcoming months.

 Outlook Electricity 2025